-Synthetic materials such as nylon, polyester and acrylic make up a sizeable percentage of fabrics sitting in landfills today.
+Synthetic materials such as nylon, polyester, and acrylic make up a sizeable percentage of fabrics sitting in landfills today.
 They take years to decompose and the manufacture of this clothing has a notably negative impact on the environment.
-A study by Plymouth University also found that washing these fabrics releases microscopic plastic fibres into the environment, which can cause harm to marine life.
-Prioritising natural materials such as jute and organic cotton in clothing manufacture can make small but important changes to this global polluter.
+A study by Plymouth University also found that washing these fabrics releases microscopic plastic fibers into the environment, which can cause harm to marine life.
+Prioritizing natural materials such as jute and organic cotton in clothing manufacture can make small but important changes to this global pollution trend.

 Change the sustainable clothing stereotype

-This interesting study offers brands the opportunity to evaluate how they promote and sell sustainable products, to ensure they are proactively eliminating this prevalent stereotype.
-As shoppers, there is also the chance to break down the perception of labels associated with green or sustainable living by prioritising conscious choices about eco-friendly fashion and the environment.
+This interesting study offers brands the opportunity to evaluate how they promote and sell sustainable products to ensure they are proactively eliminating this prevalent stereotype.
+As shoppers, there is also a chance to break down the stereotypes associated with green or sustainable living by prioritizing conscious choices related to eco-friendly fashion and the environment.

 Starting a sustainable fashion brand

-In the current market, starting a sustainable fashion brand is favourable to the success of your business.
-The way people shop has changed, and a focus on buying ethical fashion or green clothing is now a key consideration for shoppers across the globe.
-Starting this type of fashion brand isn’t as difficult as you might first think, and there are a host of clothing manufacturers that can help to source organic fabric and ethically made clothing to produce your clothing.
+In the current market, starting a sustainable fashion brand is favorable to the success of your business.
+The way people shop has changed, and a focus on buying ethical fashions or green clothing is now a key consideration for shoppers across the globe.
+Starting this type of fashion brand isn’t as difficult as you might first think, and there are a host of clothing manufacturers that can help to source organic and ethically-made fabrics to produce your clothing.

-Alongside how your clothing is made, there are some other aspects to think about when starting your fashion business.
+In addition to the materials you use to make your clothing, there are some other aspects to think about when starting your fashion business.
 Take a look:

-- Pricing - Naturally, sustainable fabric is more expensive as this process doesn’t just churn out mass-produced clothing.
-Price-point will be important to your customer but creating a brand identity that focuses on the benefits and positive impacts your clothing has in the industry will help to distinguish you in the market.
+- Pricing - Naturally, sustainable fabric is more expensive as the processes used to make this textile don't just churn out mass-produced clothing.
+Price points will be important to your customer, but creating a brand identity that focuses on the benefits and positive impacts your clothing has in the industry will help to distinguish you in the market.

-- Define your ethics - Starting an eco-friendly fashion label should be built on authentic ethics and standards that resonate with your target audience.
-Just following the crowd is not a useful tactic for new companies, as consumers need to believe your reasons for producing ethical clothing.
-Gaining certification with eco-friendly associations could have a beneficial impact on your brand identity to help build a loyal customer base.
+- Define your ethics - The act of starting an eco-friendly fashion label should be built on authentic ethics and standards that resonate with your target audience.
+Just following the crowd is not a useful tactic for new companies as consumers need to believe your reasons for producing ethical clothing.
+Gaining certification with eco-friendly associations could have a beneficial impact on your brand identity as you work to build a loyal customer base.

-- Think outside the box - As mentioned above, there can be stereotypes about the type of person that buys sustainable fashion.
+- Think outside the box - As mentioned above, there can be stereotypes about the type of person who buys sustainable fashions.
 Breaking down this stigma can be achieved by thinking outside of the typical design scope.
 Use sustainable fabrics to your advantage and experiment with different styles and cuts to embrace the beauty and raw nature of its composition.